 - Now it’s time to apply to all five locations!

-Most importantly, as you make this transition from student to pro, our Student Services department is here for you each step of the way.
+Most importantly, as you make this transition from student to pro, our Career Services department is here for you each step of the way.
 Need career counseling?
 Need help with your resume or cover letter?
 A friendly voice to encourage you?
 We are always a phone call or email away.

-Please note that The Recording, Radio and Film Connection is an academic institution, not a job placement service or employment agency.
+Please note that Recording Radio Film Connection & CASA Schools is an academic institution, not a job placement service or employment agency.
 While we are highly committed to the ultimate success of our students, we cannot offer any guarantee of a job.
 However, if you are ambitious, passionate, and dedicated to finding a job in film, you will find that we will do our utmost to help you obtain the employment you need and deserve.